M-Shrief/Adeeb_Quasar_SSR/README.md

 - \_./css file for our app.scss and mixins.scss

-- _./components_ file for our contained and reusable components across the app.
+- _./components_ file for our reusable components across the app, and a component test for each one of them with cypress.

 - _./composables_ file for our contained and reusable stateful logic across the app.